ntonioibarrola/spotify-music-player/README.md

 * Go to the [Dashboard](https://developer.spotify.com/dashboard/) page at the Spotify Developer website and login using your Spotify account.
 * Once logged in, create a new app by clicking on "Create an App".
 Fill in the prompt however you like and click "Create".
-* Click on "Edit Settings", and add the url, [http://localhost:3000/api/auth/callback/spotify](http://localhost:3000/api/auth/callback/spotify/), to the "Redirect URIs" section.
+* Click on "Edit Settings", and add `http://localhost:3000/api/auth/callback/spotify` to the "Redirect URIs" section.
 Click "Save" to save your changes.
 * Take note of the Client ID and the Client Secret.

 #### 2. Clone the repository